aMWerLogic/PACK-to-WAV/README.md

 # PACK-to-WAV
 Combination of free tools for .pack files extraction, specificly into wav audio format.
-Works best with game files (if you are lucky enough).
+Works best (if you are lucky enough) with game files.